-- A. Residency requirements of applicants.
+A. Residency requirements of applicants.
 Applicants for all credentials must be residents of or hold credentials in the Arkansas district, where they shall make application and appear before the credentials committee.

-Exceptions are allowed for students at an approved Assemblies of God college and approved AGWM missionaries serving outside the United States. - B. Certified minister - 1.
-General requirements.
+B. Certified minister

+- 1. General requirements.
 The applicant shall show promise of usefulness in gospel work and shall devote full or part time to Christian ministry and, at the discretion of the district credentials committee, may remain under the supervision of a pastor or a ministry coach or mentor.
 They shall show evidence of a divine call and be actively engaged in some aspect of ministry and proclamation of the gospel, except in case of ill health or advance age. - 2.
 Pastoral requirements.
 In the event a certified minister is serving in a position as the pastor, he shall be expected to advance to license to preach within two (2) years of acceptance of the pastorate.
 This shall not apply to any minister who has reached the age of 65 or older, or whose certificate has been issued on a provisional basis.
 Any exceptions shall be at the discretion of the district credentials committee. - 3.
 Exception for provisional issuance.
 A Certificate of Ministry may be issued on a provisional basis to a person who has not met all the credentialing requirements but who is deemed by the district credentials committee to be essential to the continuity of a church or a ministry outreach for which a duly credentialed and qualified minister is unavailable.
 The reason for such a provisional issuance must be ministry driven, and the justification for its use is terminated when the minister ceases to be involved in the ministry for which it was initially granted unless he accepts another qualifying assignment.
 Other limitations are: